 The number one travel accessory I can not live without.
 I am horrible with my liquids.
 I need different hair products, lip glosses, bug spray, sunblock, and I never leave home without Poop-Pourri.
 If you have never used Poop-Pourri, you need to try it.
 It works.
 Your poop will not smell.

 Nor could my boyfriend, who now always uses this bag when traveling.
 Of course, I don’t want to make empty promises.
-I can’t guarantee this will work every time.
-I can just say I have been using this bag since 2017 and have never had an issue.
+I can’t guarantee this will work every time; however, I can just say I have been using this travel accessory since 2017 and have never had an issue.